History of solar collectors and how they work

 Outside the earths atmosphere the solar radiation is approx. 1367 W/m2.

 As the solar radiation passes through the atmosphere it absorbs some of the radiation, by the time it hits the earth surface it has reduced to approximately 800 to 1000 W/m2.

-This reduction is due to a number of factors such as
+This reduction is due to several of factors such as:

 - Absorption by molecules in the atmosphere.